status-im/status-security/FAQ-V1.md

 This process will not allow you to upgrade to V1.
 You will have to delete the application completely and clean install from the app store when you have recovered your account.

 BE SURE TO BACK UP YOUR SEED PHRASE THIS TIME.

-## When Dark-mode?
-> It’s a lot of work for me that spans hundreds of artboards for something that I don’t see that valuable in the grand scheme of things.
-We have a product design roadmap, it’s there and we’ll get there but I don’t want it to chase down the loudest requests in the room.